News

 • PRC in the Philippines and her mission work in various places:

-• Berean PRC bulletin: Elders Umali and Espirut led her worship services today.
-And, "The saints in All of Grace Protestant Reformed Fellowship in Gabaldon Nueva Ecija will join us in our worship services this morning—what a joy to worship God’s name in unity and the bond of peace.
+• Berean PRC bulletin: Elders Chua and Espiritu led her worship services today.
+Special note: "Rev. Ibe and family will be visiting with the saints of All of Grace Protestant Reformed Fellowship in Gabaldon Nueva Ecija today.
+Our pastor will lead them in their worship service at 9 AM and Bible study at 10:45 AM.
 We pray for God’s continued care and blessings upon them as they hear the Word of God."

 REFORMED RESOURCES for EDUCATION, EDIFICATION, and EVANGELISM